-Always keep in mind that the difference between daytime temperatures (see above) and during the night can be 30°F (15°C).
-In summer, it is oven-like and can get well above 100°F (38°C) and on the other side thunderstorms occur.
-If you go in the middle of summer avoid long hikes.
-In the winter snow and ice can be an issue.
-However, winter is a great time without any crowds and an awesome experience.
-It's not too cold!
-Check out this video on YouTube: Zion in Winter Another huge advantage in the winter: Accommodation rates are at their lowest.
-Check the hotel deals below.
-For the official helpful season guide visit: NPS - Zion Seasons
+Always keep in mind that the difference between daytime temperatures and during the night can be 30°F (15°C).
+In summer, it is oven-like and can get well above 100°F (38°C), and on the other side, thunderstorms occur.
+If you go in the middle of summer, avoid long hikes.
+In the winter, snow and ice can be an issue.
+However, it’s not too cold for a visit!

 Official Zion National Park Visitors 2018/2019

 Additionally, visitors can avoid any crowds year-round by going early in the morning.
 When you start your hike or exploration right after sunrise, you’ll have the park almost for yourself.
 Most visitors don’t start before 10 a.m.
 There is also a better chance of spotting wildlife and the best light for photos in the morning.